carbon-language/carbon-lang/mlir/docs/ShapeInference.md

     information)

     *   Shape functions should be cheap to invoke on each kernel launch.
-    *   Shape function dictated by arguments (operands, attributes and regions) only (e.g., same operands as the corresponding operation could be constructed & invoked with).
+    *   Shape function can be dictated by arguments (operands, attributes and regions) only (e.g., same operands as the corresponding operation could be constructed & invoked with).
-    *   Shape information that need higher-level/graph information should use richer types (e.g., `TensorList<F32>`);
+    *   Shape information that needs higher-level/graph information should use richer types (e.g., `TensorList<F32>`);
     *   The function should be invocable before/while constructing an op (e.g., can't rely on the op being constructed).